German US vote observer calls Trump's allegations 'baseless' | DW | 13.11.2020

 A member of parliament sent to Washington by Europe’s security agency has said there is no evidence to support claims of voter fraud.
 He warned Europe should be concerned about the US transition process involving Trump.

-Unrecognized election results being counted by individual states is the "biggest danger" to US democracy, German parliament member Michael Link said on Thursday evening.
+Unrecognized election results being counted by individual states are the "biggest danger" to US democracy, German parliament member Michael Link said on Thursday evening.

 The Free Democratic Party (FDP) politician recently returned from Washington, where he led a team of election observers sent by the Organization for Security and Cooperation in Europe (OSCE).